 BE A FALCONER FOR A DAY

 Every Wednesday from 10.00 a.m. to 12.00 p.m., you can accompany the falconers behind the scenes.
 This thrilling experience is reserved for a maximum of 10 participants with a minimum age of 16 and requires prior registration via the website.
-Those curious to find out more will discover what it is like to be a falconer and how to properly feed and care for these fascinating animals, as well as how to treat them in a species- appropriate manner.
+Those curious to find out more will discover what it is like to be a falconer and how to properly care for these fascinating animals, as well as how to treat them in a species- appropriate manner.
 They will also find out what needs to be considered when it comes to animal welfare.

 And then, at 02.00 p.m., well prepared with your new background knowledge and from the best seats in the house, you can finally enjoy the moment you’ve been waiting for, the Birds of Prey Show.

 AROUND THE RESERVOIR

 “DE ARTE VENANDI CUM AVIBUS! ... already sounds like a blockbuster title, combined with unparalleled views offered by Mount Ahorn.
 But what is the thrilling story behind it?
 Nature lovers, animal lovers and mountain sports enthusiasts will find the answers to this and more directly at the FalknerOase.
 After the Eagle’s Stage had captured visitors’ imagination for over a decade, a highlight was created in Mountopolis, in the form of the FalknerOase.
 Spread around Filzen Reservoir, visitors can delve into the history of falconry at seven exciting stations, learn all about a falconer's equipment and familiarise themselves with the local Birds of Prey.
 There are also many resting areas, where you can just kick back and soak up the fabulous vista.
 More about it ...